 Projected Budget for the next Calendar Year is due yearly by 10 January to your Regional Director.

-Annual Field uditis due yearly by 10 February to your Regional Director (AFSA Manual 100-4, Principle 6).
+Annual Field Audit is due yearly by 10 February to your Regional Director (AFSA Manual 100-4, Principle 6).
 Recommended to audit books quarterly, but is required annually and before a new treasurer is appointed.

 Standing Rules – Should be reviewed annually, approved by the general membership and forwarded to Division and AFSA HQs for approval.
 If your chapter has implemented different procedures then what is in the AFSA Manuals they need to put it in a standing rule and send forward to division and HQs for approval.